Originally published on 18th September 2018 Last updated on 5th April 2024

 It seems that hypothyroidism can lower levels of stomach acid.
 This could be due to a lowering of parietal cells, lowering their ability to produce gastric acid (hypochlorhydria).
 Because of this, the absorption of important nutrients is reduced (such as Vitamin D, B12, iron etc.), which can lead on to low or deficient levels of certain vitamins.
 Read more here.

-Before taking antacids or prescriptions medications for acid reflux, please check your thyroid hormone levels.
+Before taking antacids or prescriptions medications for acid reflux, it is worth checking your thyroid hormone levels.

 A common symptom of hypothyroidism is dry, tight and itchy skin anywhere on the body.
 If you’ve been told you have eczema or dermatitis, it’s worth checking your thyroid levels.